labex-labs/labex-cheatsheets/docs/cheatsheets/en/jenkins.md

   <BaseQuizOption value="D">Formats the output as JSON</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-f` flag follows the console output in real-time, similar to `tail -f` in Linux.
+    The <code>-f</code> flag follows the console output in real-time, similar to <code>tail -f</code> in Linux.
 This is useful for monitoring builds as they execute.
   </BaseQuizAnswer>
 </BaseQuiz>